bartificer/programming-by-stealth/docs/pbs129-eslint.md

 ## ESLint in the code editor

-Running ESLint from the command line gets tedious very fast.
-So we need a plugin for our code editor.
+Running ESLint from the command line gets tedious very quickly, so let's use a plugin for our code editor.
 I will use [VSCode](https://code.visualstudio.com) which is currently my editor of choice.
 And because it's free, you don't have to spring a lot of money to follow along with this instalment.
-However, nearly every code editor with support for plugins has an ESLint plugin.
+If you don't use VSCode, it's good to know that nearly every code editor with support for plugins has an ESLint plugin.
-Since this is not a tutorial on how to install and set up VSCode, I can only refer to the documentation on their website.
-For installing an extension (VSCode speak for a plugin) you can find information [in this section](https://code.visualstudio.com/docs/editor/extension-marketplace).
+Since this is not a tutorial on how to install and set up VSCode, I'll refer you to the documentation on their website to get started.
+For installing an extension (VSCode speak for a plugin) you can find information [in this section](https://code.visualstudio.com/docs/editor/extension-marketplace)
 Install the ESLint extension.
 It's very popular, so a short search will reveal it quickly.

 ![A screenshot showing the ESLint extension in Visual Studio Code](./assets/pbs129-eslint/eslint-extension.png)

 Open the Settings for VSCode and update the ESLint configuration.
 You can do this at the user level, so you only have to do it once for all projects you work on in VSCode, or you can do it per workspace.
 In VSCode a workspace is a folder with a project in it.
 If you prefer a setting per workspace, open the project directory first and then change the settings.
-If you might need to use different style guides for different projects, choose to run on a per workspace basis.
+If you might need to use different style guides for different projects, choose to run on a per-workspace basis.

 ![A screenshot showing the ESLint settings](./assets/pbs129-eslint/eslint-settings.png)

-You can leave most at the default setting, but I prefer to have the ESLint status shown in my status bar, so I can see immediately when it has problems.
+You can leave most of ESLint at the default settings, but I prefer to have the ESLint status shown in my status bar, so I can see immediately when it has problems.
-All settings you change from the default end up in a `settings.json` file, whether at user level or at workspace level, so rather than going through each setting, I'll just show my settings.json after making the correct changes.
-You can simply copy the contents of the file in your own `settings.json` if you want to use these too.
+All settings you change from the default end up in a `settings.json` file, whether at user level or at workspace level, so rather than going through each setting, I'll just show my settings.json after making my preferred changes.
+You can simply copy the contents of the file into your own `settings.json` if you want to use these too.
 A quick way to get to the correct file in VSCode is to go to the Settings, select either User or Workspace and find a link `Edit in settings.json`.
 Click the link and VSCode will open the correct settings.json.

 ```json